arlogy/jsu/doc/jsu_common.md

 Returns `CSS.supports('color', value)` if `CSS.supports` is set, or `null` otherwise.
-Note that this function returns a boolean value only when CSS color is available, otherwise it returns `null`.
+Note that this function returns a boolean value only when CSS color checking is available, otherwise it returns `null`.
 For this reason, sometimes you might want to use `JsuCmn.isCssColorOrString()` instead, so that `value` is not rejected just because color checking is not available.

 ## JsuCmn.isCssColorOrString(value)